ueberdosis/blog/content/blog/03/post.md

 That said: If you believe in your thing, release it!
 Even if it’s crappy.
 You can do it!
 But don’t feel ashamed not to release something.
 It’s okay too.

 <small>Thanks to [Titus](https://twitter.com/wooorm) for building the excellent unified js ecosystem that we use everywhere (even to process the blog post you’re currently reading).
+Thanks to [Marijn Haverbeke](https://twitter.com/MarijnJH) for making CodeMirror & ProseMirror, both are also excellent tools we still use a ton.
 And thanks to [Julian Lehr](https://twitter.com/lehrjulian), [Marcel Pociot](https://twitter.com/marcelpociot) and [Jack McDade](https://twitter.com/jackmcdade) for testing matter.md early on.</small>